Signed in as:

 Members of our church are outspoken advocates of LGBTQ rights, climate justice, racial justice, immigration, and economic justice.
 We focus our efforts on issues such as homelessness, food scarcity, threats to democracy, environmental justice, and public health issues such as domestic violence and mental health.
 Accordingly, our Social Justice Committee collaborates with local organizations such as the Laconia-Gilford Lion’s Club to support nonprofit organizations with missions to provide assistance to those experiencing food or housing insecurity or serving the needs of those with mental health illnesses.

-Social Justice Committee Announcements:
+Social Justice Committee Announcements

 • Ongoing protests are occurring across the state.